eznix86/multiple-website-domain-subdomain-nginx-with-SSL-vps/README.md

 You will learn
 - How to create a NGINX reverse proxy
-- Implement Let's encrypt for SSL certificat
+- Implement Let's encrypt for SSL certificate
 - Using two distinct docker container to display on a domain and subdomain